Absolute-Tinkerer/map-stylizer/README.md

   </ol>
   <li>Finally, in the configuration.py file, connect the CONFIG_STYLE to a QPen (for a layer to be rendered as a line) or QColor (for a layer to be rendered as a fill)</li>
 </ol>

+### Contributing

+To edit the GUI, use `cd src/gui/MainWindow` and run `pyuic5 mainwindow.ui > MainWindowUI.py`.
+If your
+git commit shows the entire file changed, you have accidentally changed the line endings from CRLF mode, so please change them back.
+You should only see a few lines changed in the py file